maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 ## Conclusion

-If all of these criteria (and probably more) are met, this could solve open source sustainability.
+If all of these criteria (and probably more) are met, a NuGet marketplace can be a huge step towards open source sustainability.
 A solid, trustworthy platform for consumers and producers, solving legal and business issues.

 As Aaron concluded, there are a lot of things to consider: